ailon/markerjs/README.md

 - `addMarker(markerType)` - call `addMarker` to place a new marker of the `markerType` type into the marker area.
 Currently supported marker types are:
     - `ArrowMarker` - arrows,
     - `CoverMarker` - solid rectangle to cover areas you'd rather not show,
+    - `EllipseMarker` (new in v.1.3) - transparent ellipse with solid border,
     - `HighlightMarker` - semi-transparent rectangle to highlight areas,
     - `LineMarker` - lines,
     - `RectMarker` - transparent rectangle with solid border,